Svetitskhoveli Cathedral: Architecture

-The base of the three-storey basilica, supposed to have been built by Vakhtang Gorgasali after St.Nino's original church, was found by archaeologists during the restoration of 1970–71.
-Its remnants can be seen in the western and southeastern parts, as well as under the pillars below the floor.
-The remnants of an even older wooden church were found inside in the southern arm of the cross.
+The base of the three-storey basilica, believed to have been built by Vakhtang Gorgasali after St. Nino's original church, was found by archaeologists during the 1970–71 restoration.
+Its remnants can be seen in the western and southeastern parts, as well as under the pillars beneath the floor.
+The remains of an even older wooden church were discovered in the southern arm of the cross.

-The architecture of the present Svetitskhoveli Cathedral, which dates from around 1020, is based on the cross-dome style of church architecture, which emerged in Georgia in the early Middle Ages and became the principal style after the political unification of Georgia by Bagrat III (978-1014).
-The characteristic of this style is that the dome is placed across all four sides of the church.
-There was originally a more harmonic three-step silhouette, with porticoes from the south, west and north.
+The architecture of the present Svetitskhoveli Cathedral, which dates from around 1020, is based on the cross-dome style of church architecture, which emerged in Georgia in the early Middle Ages and became the principal style after the political unification of Georgia by Bagrat III (978–1014).
+A characteristic of this style is that the dome is supported across all four sides of the church.
+There was originally a more harmonious three-step silhouette, with porticoes on the south, west, and north.
 The northern and southern porticoes were demolished in the 1830s.
 The current entrance to the cathedral is from the west.

-The structure of the church is intended to ensure good acoustics.
-Large windows on the dome and walls give a significant amount of light.
-In its plan the church is a cross with shorter transverse and longer longitudinal arms.
-The east end has an apse.
-The dome of Svetitskhoveli was reconstructed several times over the centuries to keep the church in good condition.
-The current dome is from the 15th century with its upper part reconstructed in the 17th century, when it lost its original size and was reduced in height.
+The church's structure is intended to ensure good acoustics.
+Large windows on the dome and walls provide ample light.
+The church's plan is a cross, with shorter transverse arms and longer longitudinal arms.
+The east end contains an apse.
+The dome of Svetitskhoveli was reconstructed several times over the centuries to maintain the church in good condition.
+The current dome is from the 15th century, with its upper part reconstructed in the 17th century, when it lost its original height and was reduced in size.

-The basic stone used for the cathedral is a sandy yellow with trimmings, while around the apse window a red stone is used.
-The green stone used in the drum of the cupola is from the 17th century.
+The primary stone used for the cathedral is sandy yellow with trimmings, while a red stone is used around the apse window.
+The green stone used in the drum of the cupola dates from the 17th century.